getsentry/integration-platform-example/README.md

 [Public integrations](https://docs.sentry.io/product/integrations/integration-platform/#public-integrations) are meant to be accessed by all Sentry Customers, regardless of whether or not they belong to your organization.

-If you only wish to provide an application to your team/organization, you should probably develop an [Internal integration](https://docs.sentry.io/product/integrations/integration-platform/#public-integrations).
+If you only wish to provide an application to your team or organization, you should probably develop an [Internal integration](https://docs.sentry.io/product/integrations/integration-platform/#public-integrations).
 These are far easier to get up and running, as they skip the OAuth installation process and become immediately available for webhooks, UI components or API usage.

 For the rest of this tutorial, we will assume you're building a public integration.